ericmartinqlz/ericmartinqlz/README.md

 # Hi there 👋 , I'm Eric Martin!
+A Computer Science student who is interested in Front-End Development

 <!--
 **ericmartinqlz/ericmartinqlz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.